Find out if Apia health insurance is right for you.

 |Eye therapy and orthoptics||Vision improvement and eye training programs, both alongside and as an alternative to glasses and contact lenses||$200||2 months|

 It’s more important that you have a suitable health insurance policy for your needs than that you are with the “right” brand.
 Apia does not offer loyalty benefits, and you are encouraged to shop around for the most suitable policy rather than be loyal to a brand name.
 In fact, a lot of older Australians switch to Apia for precisely this reason.
-To make the transition easier without needing to risk new waiting periods all over again, Apia will recognise the waiting periods you’ve served with other insurers.
+To make the transition easier without needing to risk new waiting periods all over again, Apia will recognise the waiting periods you’ve served with other funds.
 This means that if you’ve been with your old health insurance company for six months and you switch to Apia, those six months will be counted towards your Apia waiting periods and you can start claiming benefits immediately rather than having to start all over again.

 Apia keeps it simple and gives you several options for claiming: